Hiking in Ventura County

 Ventura County is the ideal location for hiking, running or taking a stroll through national park hiking trails.
 Home of the Los Padres National Forest with an elevation range from sea level to 8,831 feet, as well as the Santa Monica Mountains, the world’s largest urban national park, these ranges offer Ventura County residents vast opportunities for outdoor exploration.

 Ventura County is surrounded by some of the most stunning landscapes in the world.
 Check out these active outdoors web apps!

 - Ventura County Parks web app

 - Ventura County Beaches web app

 Local Trail Guides

-Ventura County Trails is dedicated to safe, considerate and sustainable trails use in Ventura County, Southern California and beyond.
+Ventura County Active Outdoors is dedicated to safe, considerate and sustainable trails use in Ventura County, Southern California and beyond.
 This site provides news about Ventura County Trails as well as information about upcoming events.